stevendargaville/PFLARE/README.md

 ### CF splittings

-The CF splittings in PFLARE are used within PCAIR to form the multigrid hierarchy and can be specified with ``-pc_air_cf_splitting_type``: The CF splittings can also be called independently from PCAIR.
+The CF splittings in PFLARE are used within PCAIR to form the multigrid hierarchy.
+They can also be called independently from PCAIR.
+The CF splitting type within PCAIR can be specified with ``-pc_air_cf_splitting_type``:

    | Command line type  | Flag | Description | GPU setup |
    | ------------- | -- | ------------- | -- |